 • Number of countries that have completed climate change and health vulnerability and adaptation assessments.
+(Baseline: 13.
+Target: 25.
+[To be confirmed])

 - 4.1 Provide technical cooperation and national and regional support to design and execute national plans of action that address the health risks of climate change. - 4.2 Implement adaptation measures based on assessments of climate change and health vulnerability. - 4.3 Improve regional, national, and local capacity to respond to public health needs in emergencies caused by an increased frequency and intensity of disasters related to modifications in hydro-meteorological patterns, and to wide-reaching epidemics. - 4.4 Strengthen primary health care services, including primary prevention, to support the capacity of local communities to become resilient to climate-related health risks.